 Riparian lands have substantial ecological, economic, and social value, and as such, the North Saskatchewan Watershed Alliance (NSWA) has recognized that the effective management of these habitats is a critical component to the maintenance of watershed health.
-In an effort to better manage riparian habitats within the Strawberry watershed, the NSWA retained Fiera Biological Consulting to assess the condition of riparian management areas, and to provide information that allows the NSWA and its stakeholders to target areas for restoration and conservation.
+In an effort to better manage riparian habitats within the Sturgeon watershed, the NSWA retained Fiera Biological Consulting to assess the condition of riparian management areas, and to provide information that allows the NSWA and its stakeholders to target areas for restoration and conservation.

-Using a geospatial riparian habitat assessment method that was developed and validated in the Modeste watershed (Fiera Biological 2018a), and subsequently applied in the Sturgeon River watershed (Fiera Biological 2018b), the intactness of riparian management areas (RMA) along the shorelines of major water bodies within the Strawberry watershed was quantified.
+Using a geospatial riparian habitat assessment method that was previously developed and validated in the Modeste watershed (Fiera Biological 2018a), the intactness of riparian management areas (RMA) within the Sturgeon watershed was quantified.
 An RMA is defined as an area along the shoreline of a waterbody that includes the near-shore emergent vegetation zone, the riparian zone, and a riparian protective (buffer) zone.
-For the purpose of this study, RMAs had a fixed width of 50 m and a variable length that was determined based upon major breaks in the percent cover of natural vegetation.
+For the purpose of this study, RMAs had a fixed width of 50m and a variable length that was determined based upon major breaks in the percent cover of natural vegetation.

-Intactness was used as the measure of riparian condition in the Strawberry watershed because the relationship between an intact riparian zone and the health or integrity of the aquatic environment is well established.
-Intact riparian zones play a vital role in the exchange of inorganic and organic material between the terrestrial and aquatic ecosystems, via the interception of sediments and nutrients that runoff from adjacent upland habitats, and through the supply of leaf litter and woody debris.
+Intactness was used as the measure of riparian condition in the Sturgeon watershed because the relationship between an intact riparian zone and the health or integrity of the aquatic environment is well established.
+Intact riparian zones play a vital role in the exchange of inorganic and organic material between the terrestrial and aquatic ecosystems via the interception of sediments and nutrients that runoff from adjacent upland habitats, and through the supply of leaf litter and woody debris.
 Furthermore, intact riparian vegetation can modulate the transfer of solar energy to the aquatic ecosystem, regulating water temperatures and the instream light environment, ensuring suitable habitat for a range of aquatic species.
 Given the significant role that an intact riparian zone has on healthy aquatic ecosystems, there is a need to manage riparian areas effectively.
 Thus, understanding the distribution of intact riparian habitat across the landscape and identifying areas where riparian intactness has been degraded, can provide managers and conservation agencies critical information as to where resources are needed to restore or conserve riparian habitats.

-In an effort to identify riparian areas that may be under stress or face impairment of function due to the landscape composition of the uplands that are hydrologically connected through surface flows, the natural and anthropogenic pressures within local catchment areas were also assessed.
+In an effort to identify riparian areas that may be under stress or face impairment of function due to the landscape composition of the uplands that are hydrologically connected through surface flows, the natural and anthropogenic pressures within local catchment areas were assessed.
 As a result, each RMA was assigned both an intactness score and an associated pressure score.
-This allowed for the development of a prioritization matrix that combined intactness and pressure scores, allowing for the assignment of conservation or restoration priority to each RMA.
-This in turn allows land managers to more precisely target areas for management, and prioritize areas for conservation and restoration within the watershed.
-It also allows land managers to target areas were more detailed, site-specific field assessments of riparian health or condition may be required.
+This allowed for the development of a prioritization matrix that combined intactness and pressure scores, and the assignment of conservation or restoration priority to each RMA.
+This in turn allows land managers to more precisely target areas for management and prioritize areas for conservation and restoration within the watershed.
+It also allows land managers to target areas where more detailed, site-specific field assessments of riparian health or condition may be required.

-In total, ~1,926 km of shoreline along 14 named and unnamed lakes, 12 named creeks, and 37 unnamed creeks was assessed in the Strawberry watershed as part of this study.
-Overall, 34% of the shoreline (665 km) was classified as High Intactness.
-A further 23% of the shoreline (449 km) was classified as Moderate Intactness, with 42% classified as Very Low (32%; 615 km) or Low (10%; 198 km) Intactness.
+In total, ~1,759 km of shoreline along 17 lakes, 8 named creeks and rivers, and 53 unnamed creeks was assessed in the Sturgeon watershed as part of this study, which represents approximately 31% of the shoreline in the watershed.
+Overall, 42% of the shoreline that was assessed in this study was classified as High Intactness.
+A further 13% of the shoreline was classified as Moderate Intactness, with 45% classified as either Very Low (25%) or Low (20%) Intactness.